 So, Vonage made some really big waves in this space back when they acquired the Nexmo.
 In fact, Nexmo is considered Twilio’s biggest, and closest competitor.
 As a big benefit to Vonage, and Vonage Business customers, Nexmo has one big edge over Twilio – an international presence.
 With an original focus on the overseas market, Vonage’s acquisition of Nexmo allows them to marry the two markets together.
-Bring the Developer Platform into the U.S. mainstream, while also a building block to help bring Vonage services overseas into Europe, Asia and other large markets.
+Bring the Developer Platform into the U.S. mainstream, while also a building block to help bring Vonage services overseas into Europe, Asia, and other large markets.

 You can take a look at my in-depth review when I compared Nexmo and Twilio head to head, but overall Nexmo is one of, if not the, strongest Developer and API platform out there right now.
 Backed by Vonage’s network, with a strong international presence, robust services, an extensive feature list, and a powerful platform to build from, Nexmo is a very difficult giant to topple down, unless you’re Twilio.
 And even then, you’ll have a hard time.

 VERDICT: Vonage made a very, very smart move by acquiring Nexmo when they had the chance.
 As one of the biggest Twilio competitors, Nexmo is a huge driving force for Vonage, clearly separating the provider from its competitors in this specific space.
-Building off the Nexmo platform, Vonage can leverage an international presence to expand their service.
+Building off the Nexmo platform, Vonage can leverage an international presence to expand its service.
 If your team is looking for the best of the best when it comes to Developer and API service platforms, then Nexmo and Vonage together has to be one of the best solutions money can buy.

 All of the information we source in our comparisons has been taken from the provider’s website directly.
-We attempt to engage these comparisons under the lens of business owners shopping for their own solution.
+We attempt to engage these comparisons under the lens of business owners shopping for their own solutions.
 Therefore, we gather only the information that would be available to business owners, and that can be found easily around the web.
 Unfortunately for Vonage, the provider does make it a bit more complicated to uncover all relevant information for this comparison.

 Vonage would make sense for your business if: